The Command Runner tool allows you to send diagnostic CLI commands to selected devices. Currently, show and other read-only commands are permitted.

 Perform the following procedures before you begin using Command Runner:

 First, install the Command Runner application.
-From the Cisco DNA Center home page, click the gear icon (), and then choose System Settings > App Management > Packages.
-Find the Command Runner package in the Application Management - Packages window and click Install.
+From the Cisco DNA Center home page, click the gear icon (), and then choose System Settings > Software Updates > Installed Apps.
+Find the Command Runner application and click Install.

 After installation, run a Discovery job to populate Cisco DNA Center with devices.
-You will be presented with a list of devices from which to run diagnostic CLI commands.
+You are presented with a list of devices from which to run diagnostic CLI commands.

 From the Cisco DNA Center home page, click Command Runner in Tools.